CODE OF PROFESSIONAL CONDUCT

 (b) Due Professional Care.
 Licensees shall exercise due professional care in the performance of professional services.

 (c) Planning and Supervision.
 Licensees shall plan and supervise the performance of professional services.

 (d) Sufficient Relevant Data.
 Licensees shall obtain sufficient relevant data to afford a reasonable basis for conclusions or recommendations in relation to any professional services performed.

-(e) The Board adopts the AICPA Interpretations under AICPA rule 201 as a non-exclusive list to provide guidance to licensees, prospective licensees, the board and members of the public.
+(e) The Board adopts the General Standards and the compliance with the General Standards sections of the AICPA Code of Professional Conduct.
+The AICPA interpretations and definitions of these sections are adopted as non-exclusive guidance to licensees, prospective licensees, the board and members of the public.

 (2) Auditing standards.
 A licensee shall not permit the licensee's name to be associated with financial statements in such a manner as to imply that the licensee is independent with respect to such financial statements unless the licensee has complied with applicable generally accepted auditing standards.
 Statements on Auditing Standards issued by the AICPA, and other pronouncements having similar generally recognized authority, are considered to be interpretations of generally accepted auditing standards, and departures there from must be justified when such standards are not followed.

 (3) Accounting principles.